Ugocode/Workers_Retention/README.md

 ---
 ## File Guide

-HR_data.csv :  The Human Resource dataset for the modelling
+HR_data.csv :  The Human Resource dataset for this project

 Predicting _workers_retention.ipynb : Jupyter notebook for the project